AbrahamMulat/AbrahamMulat/README.md

  ###  Hi👋, I'm Abraham Mulat
 <hr>
 I am a graduate student in software engineering with a deep passion for Computer Vision and Data Science.
-My objective is to become proficient in the field of Computer Vision and utilize it in real-world applications, particularly in the domain of healthcare.
+My goal is to become proficient in the field of Computer Vision and utilize it in real-world applications, particularly in the domain of healthcare.
 <br>
 <br>
 <h2> &nbsp;Quotes of the Day</h2>